How to Make HTTP Requests in Node.js With Fetch API

 Extract data from a web page

 As you can see, we got the necessary data in the form we expected.
-If you want to get not the page’s HTML code but, for example, the JSON response of the request, then instead of response.text() is enough to use response.json(), which will get and parse the JSON response object.
+If developers want to get not the page’s HTML code but, for example, the JSON response of the request, then instead of response.text() is enough to use response.json(), which will get and parse the JSON response object.

 Making GET Request with Additional Parameters using Fetch